-- 5. The unit must be mounted level for proper drainage of defrost water through the holes in the base pan. - 6.
-Flexible duct connectors must be of a flame retardant material.
-All duct work outside of the structure must be insulated and weatherproofed in accordance with local codes. - 7.
-Holes through exterior walls must be sealed in accordance with local codes. - 8.
+- 8. Flexible duct connectors must be of a flame retardant material.
+All duct work outside of the structure must be insulated and weatherproofed in accordance with local codes. - 9.
+Roof flashing must be installed to seal the roof curb cavity and must conform to local building codes. - 10.
+Holes through exterior walls must be sealed in accordance with local codes. - 11.
 Access and service clearances for the unit must be given careful consideration when locating the duct entrance openings.
-Figures 1 and 2 provide unit dimensions. - 9.
-All fabricated outdoor ducts should be as short as possible. - 10.
+Figures 6 and 8 provide unit dimensions. - 12.
+All fabricated outdoor ducts should be as short as possible. - 13.
 Be sure the hole in the structure for the ducts is large enough to accommodate the fabricated ducts and the insulation surrounding them.
+(See Figure 6.)